From Kabul, pregnant reporter fights NZ govt to come home

 Bellis has found a lawyer who is handling her case pro bono and has submitted over 60 documents to the New Zealand government, answered countless questions, only to be rejected twice for entry to her home country.

-On Sunday, she received her most recent email from the New Zealand government, this one telling her to apply as a person in danger and that this will get her home, she said.
+On Sunday, she received another email from the New Zealand government, this one telling her to apply as a person in danger and that this will get her home, she said.
 Bellis said she was rejected earlier because her pregnancy didn’t meet the criteria of “threshold of critical time threat.”

 “If I don’t meet the threshold as a pregnant woman then who does?” she asked.